donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 #### Setup

-Note: This instruction convers only the graphical user interface of CyberDuck.
+Note: This instruction covers only the graphical user interface of CyberDuck.
 For [duck.sh](https://duck.sh) user, please refer to [this general usage how-to](https://trac.cyberduck.io/wiki/help/en/howto/cli#Usage).

 1. Open the CyberDuck application, and create a new connection bookmark: